Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 **Background**

 For this tutorial, we will model the selling price of homes in King's County, Washington (Seattle-Tacoma Metro area) between May 2014 and May 2015.
 However, in order to demonstrate a Tikhonov regularization-based spatial smoothing technique, we will focus on a small, skewed data sample from that region in our training data.
 Specifically, we will show that when we have (a) a fixed effect for each postal code region and (b) only a select number of training observations in a certain region, we can improve the predictive power of our model by regularizing the difference between the coefficients of neighboring regions.
-While we are constructing a somewhat artificial example here in order to demonstrate the spatial smoothing technique, we have found similar techniques to be applicable to real world problems.
+While we are constructing a somewhat artificial example here in order to demonstrate the spatial smoothing technique, we have found similar techniques to be applicable to real-world problems.

+We will use a gamma distribution for our model.
+This choice is motivated by two main factors.
+First, our target variable, home price, is a positive real number, which matches the support of the gamma distribution.
+Second, it is expected that factors influencing housing prices are multiplicative rather than additive, which is better captured with a gamma regression than say, OLS.

 *Note*: a few parts of this tutorial utilize local helper functions outside this notebook.
-If you wish to run the notebook on your own, you can find the rest of the code here: <span style="color:red">**TODO**: add link once in master</span>.
+If you wish to run the notebook on your own, you can find the rest of the code [here](https://github.com/Quantco/quantcore.glm/tree/open-sourcing/docs/tutorials/regularization_housing_data).

 ## Table of Contents<a class="anchor"></a>